 Save the Children

-The protracted conflict in Northeast Nigeria increased population vulnerability to displacement, destruction & loss of livelihood, malnutrition, food insecurity, inadequate health services and poor sanitation since 2009.
-Since the advent of the conflict, 60% of pre-existing health centers have been damaged or destroyed in Borno, resulting in significantly reduced access to health and nutrition services.
+The protracted conflict in Northeast Nigeria increased population vulnerability to displacement, destruction & loss of livelihood, malnutrition, food insecurity, inadequate health services, and poor sanitation from 2009.
+Since the advent of the conflict, 60% of pre-existing health centers were damaged or destroyed in Borno, resulting in significantly reduced access to health and nutrition services.
 According to Nigeria's 2013 Demographic and Health Survey, the national rate of early initiation of breastfeeding (within 30 min according to Nigeria's recommendation) is 33% and the rates of exclusive breastfeeding (EBF was 17%, 13%, 15% and 17% respectively in 2003, 2008, 2011 and 2013) showing no improvement for the last decade.
 In 2016 the Infant and Young Child Feeding Technical Working Group (IYCF, TWG) developed the IYCF strategy and National Social and Behavioral Change Communication (SBCC) as well as 5 years operational plan to guide the implementation of IYCF programs.

 The IYCF-E Technical Surge Adviser was requested to strengthen the delivery of the IYCF-E response through the provision of senior leadership, technical support and capacity building during both in-country and remote support to Emergency Nutrition Sector Group and non-governmental organisations implementing IYCF-E in Borno State, Nigeria.